-In the last few decades, there has been a surge in interest to revamp and revolutionize an ancient ^[25] procedure known as Fecal Microbiota Transplant (FMT) to correct the dysbiosis responsible for rCDI.
-Unfortunately, because FMT meets the legal definition of a drug and biological product, it remains unqualified for regular use until it gets accepted through the Investigational New Drug (IND) Approval ^[13].
-However, this clause's exception emerges under "enforcement discretion"^[13], which allows FMT for patients who are refractory to standard therapy with proper consent in order.
+In the last few decades, there has been a surge in interest to revamp and revolutionize an ancient procedure known as fecal microbiota transplant (FMT) to correct the dysbiosis responsible for refractory Clostridioides difficile Infection (rCDI).8 Unfortunately, because FMT meets the legal definition of a drug and biological product, it remains unqualified for regular use until it gets accepted through the investigational new drug (IND) approval.9 However, this clause's exception emerges under 'enforcement discretion', which allows FMT for patients who are refractory to standard therapy with proper consent in order.9

 FMT is a procedure that essentially involves a sophisticated administration of fecal matter obtained from a healthy, screened donor to a qualified recipient suffering from rCDI.
-The procedure's outcome most often results in the recipient altering his or her gut microbiota so that it closely resembles that of the stool donors' profile ^[15], which paves the way for its imminent success.
-The American guidelines suggest a primary endpoint as the resolution of symptoms and the absence of CDI within 8 weeks of FMT as a secondary endpoint ^[15].
-Currently, the cure for rCDI has been seen within hours to 4-5 days ^[13] in struggling patients post-FMT.
-This paper aims to evaluate and analyze current and reliable sources of evidence that support FMT as an optimal method to conventional therapy for resolving rCDI.
+The procedure's outcome most often results in the recipient altering his or her gut microbiota so that it closely resembles that of the stool donors' profile, which paves the way for its imminent success.
+The American guidelines suggest a primary endpoint as the resolution of symptoms and the absence of CDI within 8 weeks of FMT as a secondary endpoint.
+Currently, the cure for rCDI has been seen within hours to 4-5 days in struggling patients post-FMT.
+This article aims to evaluate and analyze current and reliable sources of evidence that support FMT as an optimal method to conventional therapy for resolving rCDI.